Skip to main content

 We know it can be difficult balancing a budget when you’re a homeowner – unexpected bills, regular payments and everything else in life can soon add up.
 That’s why we have the mymo by P&N Bank app available for download.
 It’s a personal financial assistant in the palm of your hand, and it can help you budget smarter and get an overview of your financial situation, in real-time.

 Banking and Credit products issued by Police & Nurses Limited (P&N Bank) ABN 69 087 651 876 AFSL/Australian Credit Licence 240701.
 Any advice does not take into account your objectives, financial situation or needs.
-Read the relevant Product Terms and Conditions, before acquiring any product in considering and deciding whether it is right for you.
-The Target Market Determinations (TMDs) are available for products.
+Read the relevant T&Cs, before downloading apps or acquiring any product, in considering and deciding whether it is right for you.
+The Target Market Determinations (TMDs) are available here or upon request.